DaveLiddament/sarb/docs/NewResultsParser.md

  - type (`type` in Psalm's JSON output)
  - message (`message` in Psalm's JSON output)

+**NOTES:**

+1. `Type` must refer to the type of violation (e.g. `MissingConstructor`).
+See more about this at [How SARB works](HowSarbWorks.md)
-**NOTE:** The file path should be the absolute path.
+1. The file path should be the absolute path.
 SARB stores the relative path in the baseline file, but the HistoryAnalyser needs the absolute path.

-It does this like so:
+Here is a the code to pull the information from the array:

 ```php
                 $fileNameAsString = ArrayUtils::getStringValue($analysisResultAsArray, 'file_path');